Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/instructions.md

 ## Formatting the Markdown File

-Each case study markdown files will required a sets of metadata (or frontmatter) and body conent.
+Each case study markdown file will require a set of metadata (or frontmatter) followed by the body conent in markdown format.

 ### Metadata / Frontmatter

 The metadata is placed at the beginning of the file inside and opening and closing set of three dashes "–––".
-Each items starts with the identifier followed by a colon and then your case study content and are separated by a line break.
+Each item starts with the identifier followed by a colon and then your case study content and are separated by a line break.

 ```
 ---